Client Runtime Split and Updater

 │ 3.
 Platform::LoadModule(<runtime>) → FO_QueryClientRuntimeExports(...)

 │ 4.
-Validate ClientRuntimeExports.Metadata (ABI, compatibility version)
+Validate ClientRuntimeExports.Metadata (ABI; compatibility only when explicitly requested)

 │